TCE-Innovation/Subcontractor-Automation/docs/techSpecs/JavaScript/javascript.md

 ## Validators

 Validators can be added to check for input errors.
-Validators can be added to pretty much anything, and is checked when running `fd.isValid`. `fd.isValid` will return a boolean value and throw errors at the top of the page.
-The validity check is done everytime the user clicks next on the wizard, allowing us to verify per MTA-required form.
+Validators can be added to pretty much anything, and is checked when running `fd.isValid`. `fd.isValid` will return a Boolean value and throw errors at the top of the page.
+The validity check is done every time the user clicks next on the wizard, allowing us to verify per MTA-required form.

 ```js
 //This adds a validator to the date field 'd.OCIP.FA.S2.workersCompExpiration'